-Francisella tularensis causes life-threatening infections of animals (rabbits, hares, and rodents) and people (zoonotic disease).
-It is also known as ‘Rabbit Fever’ or ‘Deer Fly fever’.
+Francisella tularensis causes life-threatening infections in animals (rabbits, hares, and rodents) and people (zoonotic disease).
+It is also known as ‘Rabbit Fever’ or ‘Deer Fly fever.’

 Properties of Francisella tularensis